Half a Win for Uber and Lyft Drivers

 Gene J. Puskar/AP Photo

 This was the second such effort on the part of the state’s government.
-In 2019, the legislature passed and Gov. Gavin Newsom signed Assembly Bill 5, which declared Uber and Lyft drivers to be what they’d always appeared to be: employees of those companies, not independent contractors, and therefore covered by statues like the state’s minimum wage law and eligible to unionize if they so desired.
+In 2019, the legislature passed and Gov. Gavin Newsom signed Assembly Bill 5, which declared Uber and Lyft drivers to be what they’d always appeared to be: employees of those companies, not independent contractors, and therefore covered by statutes like the state’s minimum-wage law and eligible to unionize if they so desired.

 But shortly after Newsom signed the bill, Uber and Lyft poured millions of dollars into a ballot measure exempting them from the new law and permitting them to keep treating their drivers as independent contractors.
 Claiming that their ballot measure, Proposition 22 on the November 2020 ballot, would actually increase drivers’ incomes, and throwing more than $100 million behind that spurious claim, the companies prevailed, as the measure won the support of 59 percent of an understandably confused electorate.

-There were two reasons for Uber’s and Lyft’s about-face.
-The first was a pledge from Newsom and legislative leaders to enact a separate bill being pushed by the two companies alongside the one granting drivers collective bargaining rights.
-That bill will effectively repeal the requirement that the companies cover each of their drivers with a million-dollar insurance policy (less any amount that the drivers take out on themselves); instead, it reduces that requirement to just $60,000 per driver—a mammoth savings for the two companies.
+There were two reasons for Uber and Lyft’s about-face.
+The first was a pledge from Newsom and legislative leaders to enact a separate bill being pushed by the two companies alongside the one granting drivers collective-bargaining rights.
+That bill will effectively repeal the requirement that the companies take out a million-dollar insurance policy for accidents where the driver at fault is not the Uber or Lyft driver, but the other car’s driver, if he or she has no or insufficient insurance to cover the damages.
+Instead, it reduces the companies’ uninsured motorist requirement to $60,000 per person and $300,000 per accident—a mammoth savings for the two companies.

 Related: A Federal Appellate Court Finds the NLRB to Be Unconstitutional

-Note: UPDATE: A sentence in the original article stating that the insurance requirements on the companies were those on their own drivers has been changed to reflect that the requirements pertained to insurance on accidents caused by other drivers who are uninsured or underinsured.